 Creating alumni groups or communities on LinkedIn or Facebook Pages or Groups means competing against social media platform algorithms, busy newsfeeds and notifications.
 Many alumni organisers need to inject significant ad budgets to ensure visibility of their communities and very few alumni programmes have significant budgets behind them.

-Consumer messaging apps like WhatsApp may seem like the easy choice, but if the organisation is connected to the groups in any way, then they risk non GDPR compliance and all kids of business governance issues.
+Consumer messaging apps like WhatsApp may seem like the easy choice, but if the organisation is connected to the groups in any way, then they risk non GDPR compliance and all kinds of business governance issues.

 When comes to business and professional use, it is wise to double-check WhatsApp’s terms of service, as these state: “You will not use (or assist others in using) our Services in ways that: (f) involve any non-personal use of our Services unless otherwise authorized by us.”